Dog Ear Infections, The Simple and Natural Solution

 Ahh hear Conor goes beating the food sensitivity drum again!
 But bear with me!
 Recurring ear, skin and gut conditions have an underlying cause.
 It’s called the aetiology of the disease, the study of the cause of this recurring problem.
 If you don’t address that then you will be treating the symptoms over and over and over.

 When dogs eat wheat they don’t break it down properly.
-Bits of it hang around the gut causing all sorts of problems, most notably arousing the immune system.
-Skipping the science at this point what results is inflammation.
-This inflammation can materialise in the gut (IBS type symptoms / diarrhoea / anal gland issues), on the skin (recurring skin rash / atopic dermatitis / nibbly toes), in the eyes (weepy) or in the ears.
-For more on food allergy in dogs follow the link!
+Bits of it hang around the gut causing all sorts of problems, most notably arousing the immune system and this results in inflammation.
+This inflammation can materialise in the gut (IBS type symptoms / diarrhoea / anal gland issues), on the skin (recurring skin rash / atopic dermatitis / nibbly toes / terrible itch), in the eyes (weepy) or in the ears.

 If this inflammation pops up in the ear the ear flap and canal will swell a little, turning red and heating up, as blood and immune debris rush to the area.
 This irritates the dog, resulting in head shaking.
 Dark brown wax (gunk coming out of the body) will build.

 This sort of ear “infection” is far and away the most popular ear issue in (dry fed) dogs today.
 Wheat is in their dry food, their treats, dental sticks, milk bones, the crust of bread in the morning, all that stuff.
-The cure is cutting out the majority if not all the food stuffs mentioned.
+The cure is cutting out the majority if not all the foodstuffs mentioned.
 It does not (yet) require antibiotics.
+Again, read our Food Allergies article for how to proceed in future with this dog.

 Dog Ear Infections Related to Bacteria